colin-scott/colin-scott.github.io/_posts/2016-08-13-does-it-trickle-down.markdown

 networks which are now the dominant mode of Internet in the developing world.

-It's also undeniably true that information technology positively touches the lives of the poor, even if the jury is still out on whether it can play a significant role in helping significant numbers of them develop their socioeconomic well-being.
+It's also undeniably true that information technology positively touches the lives of the poor, even if the jury is still out on whether it can play a significant role in helping large numbers of them develop their socioeconomic well-being.

 Personally, I've decided to pivot my direction away from high tech.
 I'm